 - Windle M. Drinking Over the Lifespan: Focus on Early Adolescents and Youth.
 Alcohol Res Curr Rev. 2016;38(1):95-101.

 - Twenge JM, Cooper AB, Joiner TE, Duffy ME, Binau SG.
 Age, period, and cohort trends in mood disorder indicators and suicide-related outcomes in a nationally representative dataset, 2005-2017.
 J Abnorm Psychol.
 2019;128(3):185-199. doi:10.1037/abn0000410

 - Substance Abuse and Mental Health Services Administration, Center for Behavioral Health Statistics and Quality.
-2019 National Survey on Drug Use and Health: Table 2.7B: Alcohol Use, Binge Alcohol Use, and Heavy Alcohol Use in Past Month among Persons Aged 12 of Older, by Detailed Age Category: Percentages, 2018 and 2019.
-Accessed January 19, 2022. https://www.samhsa.gov/data/sites/default/files/reports/rpt29394/NSDUHD…
+National Survey on Drug Use and Health.
+Table 5.4B – Alcohol Use Disorder in Past Year among Persons Aged 12 or Older, by Age Group and Demographic Characteristics: Percentages, 2018 and 2019.
+Substance Abuse and Mental Health Services Administration.
+Published 2019.
+Accessed December 10, 2021. https://www.samhsa.gov/data/sites/default/files/reports/rpt29394/NSDUHD…

 - Grant BF, Goldstein RB, Saha TD, et al. Epidemiology of DSM-5 Alcohol Use Disorder: Results From the National Epidemiologic Survey on Alcohol and Related Conditions III.
 JAMA Psychiatry.
 2015;72(8):757-766. doi:10.1001/jamapsychiatry.2015.0584

 - Merrill JE, Carey KB.
 Drinking Over the Lifespan: Focus on College Ages.
 Alcohol Res Curr Rev. 2016;38(1):103-114.